matheusfbosa/elixir-from-zero-to-concurrency/weather/README.md

 # Weather App

-## Introduction
-This project is an Elixir application designed to retrieve weather information for a specified location using the OpenWeatherMap API.
+An Elixir application designed to retrieve weather information for a specified location using the [OpenWeatherMap API](https://openweathermap.org/api).
 It provides functions to interact with the API, convert temperature units, and handle response data.

 ## Getting Started
 To get started with the "weather" project, follow these steps: